-The move away from chapter rings began and 1963 and while collectors continue looking back to them, Rolex hasn’t.
-The general layout of these dials, with minute hashes that extend to the edge of the dial, were maintained until the far past the end of the 1675 model line.
-These gilt non-chapter ring models, which span from 1963-1967, also incorporate the crown guard evolution that occurred in 1964.
-The Type A and B dials are exclusively of the older PCG / “Cornino” variety and the Type C dials start in PCG cases and are made into the rounded crown guard cases (though early Type C’s are seen in PCG cases).
+General Notes: The move away from chapter rings began in 1963.
+The general layout of these new dials, which utilized minute hashes without a connecting outer track, have been used by Rolex until the present.
+These gilt & non-chapter ring models, which span from 1963-1967, also incorporate the crown guard evolution that occurred in 1964.
+The Type A and B dials are exclusively of the older pointed crown guard varieties, while the Type C dials start in PCG cases and are made into the rounded crown guard era.

 Follow the menu above or use the hyperlinks below to access the dial types: